Common Name(s): Holly, American Holly

 Elastic Modulus: 1,110,000 lbf/in2 (7.66 GPa)

 Shrinkage: Radial: 4.8%, Tangential: 9.9%, Volumetric: 16.9%, T/R Ratio: 2.1

 Color/Appearance: Ideal lumber has a very uniform, pale white color with virtually no visible grain pattern.
 Knots are common, which can reduce the usable area of the wood.
 Can develop a bluish/gray fungal stain if not dried rapidly after cutting.
 Holly is usually cut during the winter and kiln dried shortly thereafter to preserve the white color of the wood.

 Grain/Texture: Grain is interlocked and irregular.
 Medium to fine uniform texture with moderate natural luster.

-Endgrain: Diffuse-porous or semi-ring-porous; very small pores predominantly in radial multiples of 2-4, commonly arranged in radial rows; growth rings may be distinct due to an intermittent row of earlywood pores; rays visible without lens; parenchyma not typically visible with lens.
+Endgrain: Diffuse-porous or semi-ring-porous; small to medium pores predominantly in radial multiples of 2-4, commonly arranged in radial rows, moderately numerous to numerous; growth rings may be distinct due to an intermittent row of earlywood pores; rays in variable sizes from narrow to very wide, normal to close spacing; parenchyma not typically visible with lens.

 Rot Resistance: Rated as non-durable or perishable, and susceptible to insect attack.